sc-voice/ebt-deepl/README.md

 The first source by default is Bhante Sujato's EN translations.
 The second source by default is Ayya Sabbamitta's DE translations.
 DeepL translations will be provided for both translation sources.
-Ideally, one should also designate a reference for based on concsistent, segmented EBT source authored in Bilara.
+A human reference is also useful--by default the reference author will be a Bilara author having existing consistent, segmented EBT translations.
 For example, the reference for PT is laera-quaresma and the reference for FR is noeismet.
 References are not translated by DeepL--they are simply shown